chris-creditdesign/nature-hiv-milestones/README.md

 ## To do:

+- Update layer filter area on window resize
+- Weirdness with counter position or resize
 - Remove trailing line from timeline
 - Cell to cell transmission
 - Add mottled effect, ripples, dotted shading...